PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-1-navigate-a-farm.md

 `roslaunch parc_robot parc_task1.launch route:=route2`

+!!! note "Note"
-> **_NOTE_:** Please wait until the world and robot models finish spawning.
+    Please wait until the world and robot models finish spawning.
 This may take longer when running for the first time.

 In another terminal: